dan-shaw/vcpkg/README.md

   vcpkg remove <pkg>...
-Uninstall a package vcpkg list                      List installed packages vcpkg update                    Display list of packages for updating vcpkg integrate install         Make installed packages available user-wide.
+Uninstall a package vcpkg list                      List installed packages vcpkg update                    Display list of packages for updating vcpkg x-history <pkg>           Shows the history of CONTROL versions of a package vcpkg integrate install         Make installed packages available user-wide.
 Requires admin privileges on first use vcpkg integrate project         Generate a referencing nuget package for individual VS project use ...